minzzelo/cs2101ug/docs/UserGuide.md

 #### What is SWEe!?

-SWEe! is a desktop application with a command line interface (CLI) for CS2103T students to manage their learning progress through flashcards.
-With a CLI, you will be able to perform tasks and navigate to different functionalities of the application more quickly,  allowing you to save precious time for other tasks
+SWEe! is a desktop application with a command line interface (CLI) for CS2103 students to manage their learning progress through flashcards.
+With a CLI, you will be able to perform tasks and navigate to different functionalities of the application more quickly,  allowing you to save precious time for other tasks.

 #### SWEe! is perfect for:

-* Organising key learning points from the textbook in 2103T website  in a single platform
+* Organising key learning points from the textbook in CS2103 website  in a single platform
-* Testing your knowledge of the content taught with the help of SWEe’s quiz mode
+* Testing your knowledge of the content taught with the help of SWEe!’s quiz mode
-* Tracking your progress and monitor which topics you are weak using SWEe’s statistics functionality
+* Tracking your progress and monitor which topics you are weak using SWEe!’s statistics functionality

 #### So, is SWEe! for you?